smf8/gurl/README.md

 This is a simple implementation of an HTTP client in Go.

 Done as a homework for [CE261](https://github.com/aut-ce/CE261-web) (Internet Engineering) course.

+## Usage

+almost like curl. use `-h` option to see available flags and arguments.